Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Abstract

 \section{Abstract}

 An electron-phonon system at commensurate filling often displays charge order (CO) in the ground state.
 Such a system subject to a laser pulse shows a wide variety of behaviour.
 A weak pulse sets up low amplitude oscillations in the order parameter, with slow decay to a slightly suppressed value.
 A strong pulse leads to destruction of the charge order with the order parameter showing rapid, oscillatory, decay to zero.
-The regime in between, separating the weak pulse CO sustained state from the strong pulse CO destroyed state, shows complex dynamics characterised by multiple, pulse strength dependent, time scales.
-It involves an initial rapid decay of the order parameter, followed by a low amplitude quiescent state, and the power law rise to a steady state over a timescale $\tau_{cr}$.
-We provide a complete characterisation of the dynamics in this nonequilibrium problem for varying electron-phonon coupling and pulse strength, examine the possibility of an effective ``thermal'' description of the long time state, and present results on the multiple insulator-metal transitions that show up.
+The regime in between, separating the weak pulse CO sustained state from the strong pulse CO destroyed state, shows an initial rapid decay of the order parameter, followed by a low amplitude quiescent state, and the rise to a finite steady state value over a timescale $\tau_{cr}$.
+The steady state value goes to zero and $\tau_{cr}$ diverges as the pulse amplitude is increased towards a critical strength.
+We provide a complete characterisation of the dynamics in this nonequilibrium problem for varying electron-phonon coupling and pulse strength, highlight the multiple gap closing and opening transitions that occur, and suggest a simple dynamical model incorporating the pulse induced nonequilibrium electron population.